Sugar Is Good For You | The Benefits Of Sugar

 I am sure that you are skeptical right now; After all, doesn’t “everybody know” that sugar is bad for you?

-There have even been papers challenging the conventional view of fructose, especially given that sucrose intakes have dropped 40% since 1970, HFCS* has risen and fallen without any change in the state of obesity or disease, and fructose intakes have barely risen at all.
+There have even been papers challenging the conventional view of fructose, especially given that sucrose intakes have dropped 40% since 1970, High Fructose Corn Syrup* has risen and fallen without any change in the state of obesity or disease, and fructose intakes have barely risen at all.

-*I do not recommend HFCS, because it has other complications unrelated to its fructose content, that we will come back to shortly.
+*I do not recommend High Fructose Corn Syrup, because it has other complications unrelated to its fructose content, that we will come back to shortly.

-On top of that, added sugars have barely risen since 1970 (and have actually decreased from 2000), while added fats and flour/cereal products have risen dramatically (and many of these fats coming from the harmful PUFAs, like soybean oil, which we will discuss in the next module).
+On top of that, added sugars have barely risen since 1970 (and have actually decreased from 2000), while added fats and flour/cereal products have risen dramatically (and many of these fats coming from the harmful PUFAs, like soybean oil and canola oil).

 Before we get to that however, let’s briefly go into what “sugar” actually is.